Liam Higginbotham Principal

-Liam is an Associate Director and talented interior designer with experience in workplace, retail, aviation, education and hospitality.
+Liam is a Principal and talented interior designer with experience in workplace, retail, aviation, education and hospitality.

 A workspace designed to cultivate the potential of users and inspire extraordinary thinking demands a deep understanding of how environment affects both behaviour and cognition.
 Coupled with a long term-tenancy, the requirements to craft a flexible space where innovation could thrive and learning flourish created a challenge that needed fresh ideas to address.